 Learning in Retirement (LIR)

-The Learning in Retirement Program has gone virtual!
+The History of Learning in Retirement

 The Learning in Retirement Program began in 2000, continues to offer free courses for retirees from UC Berkeley, UC Office of the President and Lawrence Berkeley National Laboratory, and their guests.
 LIR offers courses in a variety of subject fields, including natural sciences, social sciences, the humanities and the arts.